umco/umbraco-ditto/README.md

 <img align="right" height="300" src="docs/umbraco-ditto.png">

 Ditto is a lightweight POCO mapper for Umbraco 7.
-It offers a generic, unopinionated solution to the problem of using **strongly-typed models in your MVC views**.
+It offers a generic solution to the problem of using **strongly-typed models in your MVC views**.
 There are no 3<sup>rd</sup> party dependencies, other than Umbraco 7 core itself.

 #### Is Ditto a "Yet Another Code-First" approach?